semaphoreci/docs/docs/ci-cd-environment/install-self-hosted-agent.md

 ---
-description: This guide describes how to install a self-hosted agent on various different operating systems and architectures.
+Description: This guide describes how to install a self-hosted agent on various operating systems and architectures.
 ---

 # Installing a self-hosted agent
 !!! beta "Self-hosted agents - closed beta"
     Self-hosted agents are in closed beta.
-If you would like to run Semaphore agents in your infrastructure, please [contact us and share your use case](https://semaphoreci.com/contact).
+If you would like to run Semaphore agents on your infrastructure, please [contact us and share your use case](https://semaphoreci.com/contact).
 Our team will get back to you as soon as possible.

 The Semaphore agent is open source and can be found [here][agent repo].
-Before installing it in your machine, you need to make sure the following requirements are also available in it:
+Before installing it on your machine, you need to make sure the following requirements are also available:

 - bash
 - git